 As of 2022, both Weedmaps and Leafly have millions of monthly active users.
 Both companies rake in the majority of profits by selling advertising to retailers and brands.

 If you're going just by traffic and engagement stats (from Similarweb), Weedmaps beats Leafly (as of November 2022).

 But it's more complicated than just total metrics, it also depends on where your local customers prefer to comparison shop.
 In many western states, Leafly is the dominant marketplace whereas Weedmaps sees a far higher amount of monthly users in California and the Midwest.
 In most cases, it is valuable to have a profile on both websites, but priority and ad spending should be given to the one that your local audience uses the most.

 Leafly costs $600 to $4,000 monthly depending on location.

-No matter which marketplace you choose to list on, businesses should always make sure that they are working to convert customers to loyal shoppers on their own domain.
+No matter which marketplace you choose to list on, your business should always make sure it's working to convert customers to loyal shoppers on your own domain.
 This is incredibly important for retailers in order to gain – and retain – full access to customers' details and insights.
-The downside of both of these marketplaces is that they are built on iFrames, so don't give you SEO to drive organic search traffic to your menus.
+The downside of marketplaces is that they are built on iFrames, so you're forgoing the SEO that drives organic search traffic to your menu.

 In a data-driven world, your menu data is precious.
-By using a platform like Dispense's SEO Menu, retailers can leverage their menu and product data to do SEO automatically and drive revenue via organic search traffic.
+By using cannabis software like Dispense, retailers can leverage their menu and product data to do SEO automatically, driving revenue via organic search traffic.